kas21e6/satoshi-piggy-bank/README.md

 >
 >Watching their savings grow over the long haul would help kids develop low time preference

-A few days later, I built it (kind of...).
+Then I decided to build it myself.
 I didn't build a hardware wallet, but a little device that can monitor how many satoshis a given bitcoin address has and the current US dollar value of those satoshis.

 ![Side view](./images/side.png)